 Team teaching can be an effective method to differentiate instruction.
 It also allows teachers to work closely together.

-Morning Meetings - also known as "Advisory" - take place every morning from 8:15 to 8:30 AM.
+Morning Meetings - also known as "Advisory" - take place in the morning from 8:15 to 8:30 AM.
 Students receive important messages from their teachers, including information about special events such as safety messages, presentations from other classes, etc. More regularly, this time is used to use Responsive Classroom techniques in order to provide a reflective and introspective place for personal and communal growth.

 In Icelandic primary schools, there is a rich emphasis on creative arts and movement.
 At the International School of Iceland, we appreciate the benefits that this can have on student learning and well-being.
 To that end, our curriculum is enhanced by the addition of the following: Art, textiles, woodwork, theater, music, swimming and physical education.

-Additionally, we offer enriching after-school activities such as computer coding, Chinese and chess.
+Additionally, we offer enriching after-school activities.

 Bilingual education can refer to a number of different approaches.
 At ISI we use a dual-language (Icelandic-English) immersion model and strive for full bilingualism.
 The goal of the program is that, over time, students will achieve academic proficiency in both languages.
 ISI uses the Icelandic National Curriculum for Icelandic language instruction in the Bilingual Stream.